RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 Next, you need to specify the copybook paths for the project in order for the copybook dependencies to be resolved:

 1. In Application Explorer view, right-click the Bankdemo project, and click **Properties**.
-2. Expand **Micro Focus**, and then click **Build Path**.
+2. Expand **Rocket Software**, and then click **Build Path**.
 3. Click the **Dependency Paths** tab, and ensure **Type** is set to **COBOL Copybook Paths**.
-4. Enable the checkbox in front of **Bankdemo/copybook**.
+4. Select the check box in front of **Bankdemo/copybook**.
 5. Click the **Build Precedence** tab, and click **Deselect All** in the right-hand side of the dialog box.

-    You do not need to compile all source files for this demonstration so you only need to enable some of the folders on this page.
+    You do not need to compile all source files for this demonstration, so you only need to enable some of the folders on this page.

-6. Enable the checkboxes for the following folders:
+6. Select the check boxes for the following folders:
     -   **Bankdemo/bms/cobol**
     -   **Bankdemo/cobol/core**
     -   **Bankdemo/cobol/data/vsam**